 Installing SSL can be tricky.
-If something goes wrong, a redirect loop can occur, resulting in a not accessible back-end.
+If another plugin redirects to http, or your certificate is not valid, a redirect loop could occur, resulting in a not accessible back-end.
 This plugin is shipped with a simple way to deactivate remotely, without access to the back-end.
 Though this should always work, as a fall-back I’ll describe here how you can remove all aspects of this plugin.

 To know what we have to do, we have to know what the plugin does:

-So summarizing, we have to roll back the wp-config.php, the .htaccess, and the site and homeurl.
+So summarising, we have to roll back the wp-config.php, the .htaccess, and the site and homeurl.

 Item 4 is dynamical (does not change anything, only the output of your website), so will be taken care of by renaming the plugin file, which deactivates it.